 As we have seen, once we have nil, we can prove anything.
 Therefore, this nonterminating recursive equation introduced unsoundness.
 The point of the definitional principle in ACL2s is to make sure that new function definitions do not render the logic unsound.
-For this reason, ACL2s does not allow you to define nonterminating functions in :logic mode using defunc and definec, unless you explicitly allow such definitions using methods we will not consider in this chapter.
+For this reason, ACL2s does not allow you to define nonterminating functions in :logic mode using defunc and definec, unless you explicitly allow such definitions using methods we do not consider in this chapter (but which were described in Chapter 2).